 Additional multimodal learning benefits include:

 - Keeps learners engaged.
-Incorporating multiple methodologies enables learners to absorb and retain content despite their learning styles, which helps the whole team stay engaged with the course.
+Incorporating multiple methodologies enables learners to absorb and retain content no matter their learning styles, which helps the whole team stay engaged with the course.

 Multimodal learning is based on the VARK model, which helps you understand how individuals learn and retain information.
 Although most people benefit from a mix of learning styles, most tend to have one dominant style.